risingwavelabs/risingwave-docs-legacy/docs/manage/meta-backup.md

 storage_directory = "backup"
 ```

 Typically, `storage_url` and `storage_directory` should not be changed after initializing the cluster.
-If they are changed, all meta snapshots taken previously become invalidated and shouldn't be used because meta backup and recovery don't replicate SST files.
+Otherwise, if they are changed, all meta snapshots taken previously become invalidated and shouldn't be used anymore.

-Additionally, meta service maintains the retention time for SSTs required by meta snapshots via monitoring the snapshot storage in use to ensure consistency between meta snapshots and SST files.
-Thus, SST files required by meta snapshots from a snapshot storage that is not in use may be garbage collected at any time.
+This is because the meta backup and recovery process does not replicate SST files.
+To ensure consistency between meta snapshots and SST files, the meta service additionally maintains the retention time for SSTs required by meta snapshots via monitoring the snapshot storage in use.
+That is to say, SST files required by meta snapshots from a snapshot storage that is not in use may be garbage collected at any time.

 ## Create a meta snapshot